input-output-hk/cardano-sl/docs/us.md

 for the latter stakeholder and `0.2.0` for others.

-When it's turn to issue block of the fourth stakeholder, it issues block with `0.1.0` block version and with block format for `0.1.0`.
+When it's turn to issue block of the fourth stakeholder, his software checks that his `lastKnownBlockVersion` mismatchs the last adopted block version and the software gives up issuing a block.
-Others stakeholders see that last adopted block version equals `0.2.0` and try to decode block using new rules but failed because it doesn't contain attribute with key `228`.
 So this slot left without a block.

 You can see despite the provided update system is powerful, it's also very complicated and updates should be handled carefully.